mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C library changes.
 The provided information will help you estimate the amount of work required during the upgrade process.

-In order to address the issues caused to the range-partitioned tables, the utility recreates the affected tables at a later step.
+In order to address the issues caused to the range-partitioned tables, the utility rebuilds the affected tables at a later step.
 This can result in additional space requirements for your database, so you must account for additional database space.

 #### <a id="upgrade"></a>Perform the Upgrade